About the US Resiliency Council

 - The USRC system is being studied by Fannie Mae in developing “resilience mortgage” discounts.

 - With partners, USRC is helping to develop wind and wildfire rating systems, with flood beginning soon.

 - USRC is working with cities and states to promote resilient design through transparency, design criteria, and incentives.

-- Currently in production with Optimum Seismic, a 12-part webinar series on the why, how-to, and dividends of resilience will be released beginning April, 2020.
+- Currently in production with Optimum Seismic, a multi-part series on the why, how-to, and dividends of resilience.
+Check our our first episode here.

 Meet Our Leadership Team

 The USRC’s executive leadership consists of engineers, and experts in public policy, insurance, lending, construction and housing.
 Together with advisory committees and membership that include architects, researchers, scientists, civic leaders at all levels, industry suppliers, and disaster and emergency response related professional organizations, the USRC brings an unparalleled level of capability to the mission of improving community resilience in the built environment.

 Each of our directors joined the USRC with a unique passion for resilience that reflects our vision to create a world in which building performance in earthquakes and other natural hazards is understood.